ok-ryoko/ok-ryoko/README.md

-Let’s write high-quality source code together and share what we learn!
+Let’s write code together and share what we learn!

 ### About me

-I’m an independent software developer who seeks to cultivate the following:
+I’m an independent software developer who seeks to cultivate:

-- systems required to have a well-documented, stable and minimal implementation;
+- Creativity, continuous improvement, integrity, transparency and objectivity
-- great developer experiences and communities, and
+- Great developer experiences and communities
-- creative expression.

-I value continuous improvement, knowledge sharing, integrity and objectivity.
+- Software that is correct, reliable, robust, secure and easy to use and work on

+My work in the open source world is totally voluntary.
+I declare no conflicts of interest.

+If you’ve reached out to me privately or in one of the repositories I own, please allow me up to 1 week to respond before following up.

 ### Areas of activity/interest

-- Low-level systems programming
+- Low-level programming
+- System design and the reduction of complexity
 - Development and security operations
 - System administration
 - Technical and scientific writing
-- Computer graphics
+- Graphic design and typesetting

 ### Hyperlinks

-- [Ryoko’s Tech Stack] — curated lists of technologies I use or have used
+- [Ryoko’s Tech Stack] — curated lists of technologies I am using or have used

 ---